harrycresswell/harry/site/content/projects/albion.md

 [[blocks]]
 heading = "Meeting Albion"
-subheading = "Design Research" content = "<p>[Luke](https://lukeharvey.co.uk) and I met the team one afternoon up on London’s Southbank, to discuss the brand vision and get a better idea of what the project involved.
+subheading = "Design Research" content = "<p><a href='https://lukeharvey.co.uk' target='_blank' rel='noopener noreferer'>Luke</a> and I met the team one afternoon up on London’s Southbank, to discuss the brand vision and get a better idea of what the project involved.
 During our meeting we brainstormed ideas, identified objectives and discussed potential strategies.</p><p>Albion are a passionate team who live and breath cycling and have a clear vision of what the brand is about.
 It’s about freedom and exploring Britain by bike – forget the rules and racing.
 Their best stories start and finish with the weather and they endeavour to make functional products to suit this ethos.</p><p>Luke and I were inspired by the meeting and agreed to join forces with the team.
 We felt confident we could create a solution that would launch the new business online, in the right way.</p>" template = "body-copy"
 [[blocks]]
 image_one = "v1550264713/hc/harry-cresswell-about-me.jpg"